-Bruce Poole, Esq. has been representing clients and trying cases for over 32 years.
+Bruce Poole, Esq. has been representing clients and trying cases for over 34 years.
 He has been named by The National Trial Lawyers to the Top 100 Civil Trial Attorneys’ List and, in 2017, received a lifetime achievement membership in America's Top 100 Attorneys.
-He is also a member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum, honorary organizations for the top trial lawyers in America, as well as the Academy of Truck Accident Attorneys, National Trial Lawyers: Top 10 Trucking Trial Lawyers Association, and the American Association for Justice's Trucking Litigation Group.
+He is also a member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum, honorary organizations for the top trial lawyers in America, as well as the Academy of Truck Accident Attorneys, National Trial Lawyers: Top 10 Trucking Trial Lawyers Association, the American Association for Justice, the American Association for Justice's Trucking Litigation Group, and the Maryland Association for Justice.
 Twice he has received awards on behalf of severely injured clients that are among the largest ever received in Western Maryland.
-The most recent such award was with The Poole Law Group’s associate, A.J.
+The most recent such award was with The Poole Law Group’s attorney, A.J.
 Serafini, assisting as second chair, and Susan Becker as support staff.

 Bruce was born and raised in Washington County, Maryland.
 He received both a B.A. and law degree from Washington and Lee University, where he was co-author of the Best Brief in the Nation and ranked as one of the top fifteen oral advocates in the nation in the 1984 Jessup International Moot Court Competition.
+Bruce was admitted to the Maryland Bar in 1985 and to the United States District Court, District of Maryland bar in 1999.
 Bruce has gone on to provide years of public and private service.

 Currently, Bruce serves as a member of the Board of Visitors for the University of Maryland Shock Trauma Center.
-He is also a member of the Board of Trustees for the University of Maryland Medical System and serves on the finance and executive committees.
+He was a member of the 2008-2019 Board of Trustees for the University of Maryland Medical System.
 He has served as a member on the Governor’s Commission for the Licensing of Video Lottery Terminals.
-Most recently, he has been asked to serve as the Chair of the State of Maryland's Task Force on the Study of Alcohol Regulation, Enforcement, Safety and Public Health, and to serve as a member of the Washington County Bar Bench Committee and the Maryland Judicial Elections Monitoring Committee.
+Most recently, he served as the Chair of the State of Maryland's Task Force on the Study of Alcohol Regulation, Enforcement, Safety and Public Health, and served as a member of the Washington County Bar Bench Committee and the Maryland Judicial Elections Monitoring Committee.
+He is proud to serve as co-counsel to the Maryland State Firemen's Association.